Paperwork automation platform Anvil raises $5 million from Google’s Gradient Ventures – TechCrunch

 Anvil is a San Francisco startup that’s aiming to transform how businesses collaborate around the humble PDF.
 Anvil’s automation platform levels up Google Forms and allows customers to digitize tiresome PDFs through dynamic forms that unify processes customers might have typically needed to use several pieces of software to access previously.
 Users can leverage the platform to create, share, fill in, sign and download completed docs without picking up a pen.

-Anvil announced today that it had raised $5 million in a seed funding round led by Google’s Gradient Ventures.
+Anvil announced today that it had raised $5 million in a seed funding round led by Google’s Gradient Ventures .

 The startup is competing directly with rivals like DocuSign, a product that Anvil CEO Mang-Git Ng believes is “great for completing and executing a document,” but is “lacking when it comes to actually creating the document.”
 Anvil integrates directly with DocuSign for customers that have already integrated the service into their workflows, but Anvil is also replicating some of the service’s functionality as they look to build out an end-to-end solution for document automation.